Inquiries may be sent to

 Dr. Pajarillo was the inaugural Editor-in-Chief of the Journal of Nursing Practice Applications and Reviews of Research (JNPARR) when he transformed this from a trade magazine into a peer-reviewed, scholarly journal in 2013, beginning with Volumes 3 and 4.
 To date, JNPARR continues to carry the vision, format and rigor that Dr. Pajarillo envisioned the journal to be.
 It is now on its 10th volume.

-He is a Fellow of the National League for Nursing, American Nursing Education; the New York Academy of Medicine; the Royal Society of Medicine; and the Viret Faculty Development Program.
+He is a Fellow of the National League for Nursing, Academy of Nursing Education; the New York Academy of Medicine; the Royal Society of Medicine; and the Viret Faculty Development Program.

 Dr. Santelli has earned degrees in nursing from Keuka College, Syracuse University, and Widener University where her dissertation research was “A Psychometric Analysis of an Instrument that Tests Genetic Knowledge of Advanced Practice Nurses in Genetics.”
 She is currently the Executive Director of The American Nurses Association – New York.
 Previously she was chair of nursing at Nazareth College for five years.
 Prior to that she had been a member of the nursing faculty at Keuka College for 17 years and held the position of Associate Vice President for Academic Programs at Keuka College.